zachvalenta/jvns.ca/source/_posts/2014-12-14-fun-with-threads.markdown

 ### We are now slightly closer to being concurrency wizards

 This was really fun!
-In January I was talking to (super nice!) company that built distributed systems about interviewing there, and they sent me some questions to answer.
+In January I was talking to a (super nice!) company that built distributed systems about interviewing there, and they sent me some questions to answer.
 One of the questions was something like "can you discuss the pros and cons of using a lock-free approach for